 Faculty members may submit applications for more than one project in a given year.
 However, in order to ensure an equitable allocation of funds, the FRC will, if necessary, fund acceptable single proposals before considering further applications from one person or group.

-At the conclusion of the period specified in the grant—or at least annually, in the case of longer-term grants—the grant recipient must submit a report to the Associate Academic Dean and to the Director of Faculty Grants.
+At the conclusion of the period specified in the grant—or at least annually, in the case of longer-term grants—the grant recipient must submit a report to the Dean of Academic Affairs and to the Director of Faculty Grants.